-Task nature Description Weight Individual Project with - explanatory essay Compare two multilingual societies in terms of their respective 'sociolinguistic landscapes'.
+Task nature Description Weight Individual essay Compare two multilingual societies in terms of their respective 'sociolinguistic' profiles.
 Summarise your findings in a 1000-word explanatory essay.
-Deadline: 5 March 40% Group Project with - group presentation Choose a sociolinguistic topic related to daily life in the speech community with which you are most familiar.
+Deadline: 10 March 2025 40% Group Project with with powerpoint slides and audio recording Choose a sociolinguistic topic related to daily life in the speech community with which you are most familiar.
 In addition to a literature review related to the selected topic, the presentation should include an explanation of the project's aim and approach.
 (The 'exercises' in Wardhaugh & Fuller (2015) suggest possible topics.)
-Deadline for submission of ppt file: 11 April 2024 Presentations in weeks 14-15 30% (10% presentation + 20% project paper) - project paper A mini-research paper on the chosen topic (1800-2000 words, Roman font 12, single space).
-Deadline: 2 May 2024.
-Midterm Quiz Multiple Choice, T/F and Short answers Deadline 21 March 2024 30% (marked by TA)
+Deadline for submission of ppt and audio file: 11 April 2025 30% (10% presentation ppt file + 20% project paper) - project paper A mini-research paper on the chosen topic (1800-2000 words, Roman font 12, single space).
+Deadline: 22 April 2025 Midterm Quiz Multiple Choice, T/F and Short answers Deadline 21 February 2024 30% (marked by TA)

-Assessment Rubric
+9. Assessment Rubric

-Grade Overall level of achievement A Recognize almost all the basic concepts about language and society covered in the course; describe with great depth a wide range of factors influencing language use in the society; excellent in analyzing and evaluating linguistic phenomena in real-life situations with a lot of critical insights.
+LING5604 Topics in Sociolinguistics A Recognize almost all the basic concepts about language and society covered in the course; describe with great depth a wide range of factors influencing language use in the society; excellent in analyzing and evaluating linguistic phenomena in real-life situations with a lot of critical insights.
 A- Recognize most basic concepts about language and society covered in the course; describe with great depth a wide range of factors influencing language use in the society; good in analyzing and evaluating linguistic phenomena in real-life situations with some critical insights. В Recognize some basic concepts about language and society covered in the course; describe with some depth some factors influencing language use in the society; satisfactory in analyzing and evaluating linguistic phenomena in real-life situations. С Recognize relatively few basic concepts about language and society covered in the course; describe rather superficially some factors influencing language use in the society; weak in analyzing and evaluating linguistic phenomena in real-life situations.
 D Recognize very few basic concepts about language and society covered in the course; describe superficially a very limited number of factors influencing language use in the society; very weak in analyzing and evaluating linguistic phenomena in real-life situations.
 F Recognize almost no basic concepts about language and society covered in the course; describe almost no factors influencing language use in the society; extremely weak in analyzing and evaluating linguistic phenomena in real-life situations.

-9. Required and recommended reading
+10. Required and recommended reading